kinopio-club/kinopio-help/posts/teams.md

 color: 'khaki'
 ---

 Assign spaces to teams to share them with multiple people at once.
-Each team member can see and edit any of the spaces in a team.
+Each team member can see and edit all of the spaces in a team.

 <img src="/assets/posts/teams/teams.png" class=""/>